J0HN-MAC/bikesharing/README.md

 A large majority of rides take 20 minutes or less.
 This means the bike is quickly ready for another user.

 Male subscribers who commute make up a large portion of Citibike users in New York City.
-A bike rental startup should strongly consider targeting this audience with marketing.
+A bike rental startup could use this type of data for marketing purposes.
 Additional visualizations that provide exact percentages or ratios would be helpful in this area.

 The "Bike Repairs" chart shows that heavily-used bikes can be targeted for more maintenance and repairs.
-Likewise, costs can be cut by servicing the lesser-used bikes less often.
+Likewise, costs can be cut by reducing maintenance of the lesser-used bikes.
 Further analysis could provide the location of the heavily-used bikes.
 These bikes could perhaps be moved to slower locations for a longer lifespan.